-No doubt one of the more popular options of getting around Ayutthaya is taking a bicycle.
-Rates are extremely cheap and I saw them starting at 50 baht for 24 hours.
+No doubt one of the more popular options for getting around Ayutthaya is taking a bicycle.
+Rates are extremely cheap and I saw them starting at 70 baht / $3.00 for 24 hours.

 Boat Tour of Ayutthaya

 We decided a boat tour would be best for our one day in Ayutthaya.
-It cost 300 baht each for a boat.
+They cost 400 THB / $11.50 each for a boat.
 This was shared with 6 other people who were also touring with Stray Asia.

 In my opinion, it is best to spend a few days in Ayutthaya to truly experience the different types of temples there are.
 This would also allow you to do the boat tour one day and a bike tour another day.

 There are different entrance fees depending on the type of temples which you visit during your day trip to Ayutthaya.